polkadot-js/api/README.md

 # @plugnet/api

+_This repo is a fork of [@polkadot/api](https://github.com/polkadot-js/api), up to the version which works with current plug-node_

 This library provides a clean wrapper around all the methods exposed by a Plugnet/Subtrate network client and defines all the types exposed by a node.
 For complete documentation around the classes, interfaces and their use, visit the [documentation portal](https://www.poweredbyplug.com/).

 ## tutorials